Improve Attendance at Work with Space Booking Solutions

 Employees Can See Who’s Coming In – And When

-The data backs this up: a large-scale study of around 43,000 employees at a global technology company found that face-to-face attendance increased by 29% when managers were present and by 16% when more teammates came in.
+At a global technology company, face-to-face attendance increased by 29% when managers were present and by 16% when more teammates came in.

 Team Zones and Neighborhoods Reinforce Group Presence